1958 Miles: Reception and legacy

 As parts of Jazz Track and Jazz at the Plaza, respectively, the 58 Sessions chronicled the transition from the brawny agitation of Milestones, to the cerebral tranquility of Kind of Blue.
 The recording sessions also became known as a stepping stone in Davis' move from bebop to modal jazz.
 The live side in particular was seen by critics as a glimpse at the sextet that would record Kind of Blue.
 The complementary and seemingly spontaneous style of performance ethic and the relationship between Davis and his musicians was fundamental for his work during these sessions and improved onto the Kind of Blue sessions.

 Jazz historian and journalist Ira Gitler has considered 1958 Miles to be one of Davis' best works, while also noting that he was "very taken with the performances", alluding to the album's recordings after Gitler had listened to them.
-In the 1979 LP reissue liner notes, Gitler wrote "These prime cuts of the Miles Davis Sextet, representative of what this most influential leader and his trendsetting band of that time, were doing in that particular portion of 1958, are a most welcome addition to the collectors library."
-The live portion of the album recorded at The Plaza Hotel was noted by critics as an early stage of the new sextet.
+In the 1991 reissue liner notes, Gitler wrote "These prime cuts of the Miles Davis Sextet, representative of what this most influential leader and his trendsetting band of that time, were doing in that particular portion of 1958, are a most welcome addition to the collectors library."
+The live portion of the 1991 release recorded at the Plaza Hotel was noted by critics as an early stage of the new sextet.
 Music writer Nicholas Taylor later wrote of the Plaza set:

 An interesting and puzzling period piece, documenting the sextet exploring a sound that would soon morph into the rich tapestry of their 1959 masterpiece ...
 It is the snapshot—albeit a blurred one—of a group of musicians on the verge of greatness, beginning to feel each other’s tics and idiosyncrasies, forming the bonds of a sextet that would soon alter the history of jazz forever.